 , which passed Congress and was signed into law by the president on December 31, 2011.
 The STEP Act, now Public Law 112-81, Section 713,

 will expand the current Department of Defense (DOD) state licensure exemption to allow credentialed health care professionals to work across state borders without having to obtain a new state license.
 This legislation removes out-dated requirements under current law so that geographic location is no longer an obstacle to the delivery of care for our servicemembers.
 The law will also allow more licensed professional to treat veterans and servicemembers, and gives them the ability to also use new telemedicine and e-health technologies for quicker and more efficient help.
+In 2016, the U.S. Department of Defense announced a change in its telemedicine policy, expanding access so that service men and women can receive care in their own homes, rather than exclusively at a military treatment facility.

 As your Member of Congress, I will continue to work to provide the best care and services for our service members and veterans.
 For more information concerning my work and legislative inititatives in this area, please click on the links below and to the right, or feel free to contact my Washington, DC office.